TobikoData/sqlmesh/docs/integrations/github.md

 ```
 4. You're done!
 SQLMesh will now automatically create PR environments, check for required approvers (if configured), and do data gapless deployments to production.

+## Configuration
+### SQLMesh Configuration
+`sqlmesh_cicd` accepts the following config:
+* `-p/--paths` - Path(s) to the SQLMesh config/project.
+This is the same as the `-p/--paths` flag for `sqlmesh`.
+* `--config` - Name of the config object.
+Only applicable to configuration defined using Python script.
+This is the same as the `--config` flag for `sqlmesh`.

+### Github Configuration
+`sqlmesh_cicd github` accepts the following config:
+* `-t/--token` - The Github Token to be used.
+Pass in `${{ secrets.GITHUB_TOKEN }}` if you want to use the one created by Github actions

+### Run All Configuration
+The `run-all` config command will run all of the actions in a single step.
+This means it checks for approvers, runs unit tests, creates PR environment, and then deploys to prod.
+It has two boolean flags that can be passed in to enable additional functionality:
+* `--merge` - This will merge the PR after deploying to production in order to keep your main branch in-sync with your data
+* `--delete` - This will delete the PR environment after deploying to production.
-Note: Even if using Airflow, the runner will still need access to your engine in order to delete the PR environment.
+    * Note: If using `--delete` then the runner will need a connection to the engine even if you are using Airflow.
+This is because the delete is done outside of Airflow.

-## Configure Custom Actions
+    * Eventually want the SQLMesh Janitor to automatically do this cleanup which would remove the need for this flag.

+### Custom Workflow Configuration
-The example above uses the `run-all` command which will run all of the actions in a single step.
-You can also configure each individual action to run as a separate step.
+You can configure each individual action to run as a separate step.
 This can allow for more complex workflows or integrating specific steps with other actions you want to trigger.
 Run `sqlmesh_cicd github` to see a list of commands that can be supplied and their potential options.
 ```bash
   Github Action CI/CD Bot